panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 * The callback function executes: `'greet() called'`
 * Finally, the higher-order function completes its execution: `'map() completed'`

-In other words, you can say the synchronous callbacks are *blocking*: the higher-order function doesn't complete its execution until the callback is done executing.
+In other words, the synchronous callbacks are *blocking*: the higher-order function doesn't complete its execution until the callback is done executing.

 ### 2.1 Examples of synchronous callbacks